aristanetworks/avd-workshops/workshops/cicd-basics.md

 ...
 ```

-In the next portion of the workflow file we define a dictionary of `jobs`.
-For this example we will only use one job with multiple steps.
+In the next portion of the workflow file, we define a dictionary of `jobs`.
+For this example, we will only use one job with multiple steps.
 We set the ATD credential as an environment variable that will be available for our future steps.
-The `timeout-minutes` variable is optional and is only included to make sure we remove and long-running workflows.
-In reality, this workflow should come nowhere near the 15 minute mark.
-Any more than that and it should signal to us that there is a problem in the workflow.
-At the end of this code block we can see the `runs-on` key.
-This workflow uses the `ubuntu-latest` flavor but other options are available.
+The `timeout-minutes` variable is optional and only included to ensure we remove any long-running workflows.
+This workflow should come nowhere near the 15-minute mark.
+Any more than that, and it should signal to us that there is a problem in the workflow.
+We can see the `runs-on` key at the end of this code block.
+This workflow uses the `ubuntu-latest` flavor, but other options are available.
 For example, we can use a Windows, Ubuntu, or macOS runner.

 ```yaml hl_lines="8-13"
 ...